PeterPerhac/cheat-sheets/kafka.md

 bin/kafka-console-consumer.sh --bootstrap-server localhost:9092,localhost:9093,localhost:9094 --topic my-replicated-topic --from-beginning
 ```

-for the producer: --broker-list and --topic are REQUIRED arguments
+for the **producer**: `--broker-list` and `--topic` are required arguments
-for the consumer: --bootstrap-server or --zookeeper is a required argument
+for the **consumer**: `--bootstrap-server` or `--zookeeper` is a required argument

 Kafka can't be categorised as providing publish-subscribe XOR typical message queue semantics (where publish-subscribe means every subscriber receives a copy of a given message, while "typical message queue semantics" means each message is delivered to only one recipient).

+## Consumer Groups
 When a consumer subscribes to a topic it specifies a consumer group to subscribe as.
-The existence of a consumer group is implied by using its name during subscription; no explicit creation is required.
+The existence of a consumer group **is implied by using its name during subscription**; no explicit creation is required.

-A consumer group can also be thought of as as "logical subscriber" in publish-subscribe terminology.
+A consumer group can also be thought of as as _logical subscriber_ in publish-subscribe terminology.

-Kafka does require ZooKeeper.
-It's not an option.
-Kafka uses ZooKeeper for basically ALL THE METADATA, with topic offsets being one notable exception.
+The producer maintains connections with each node within the cluster that is the leader for a topic partition that the producer is pushing messages to.

+## Delivery & processing guarantees

+### cheap and cheerful
+Offsets within a topic partition can be auto-committed by Kafka periodically - this gives the least processing guarantees.
+The periodic commits happen on Kafka-side and you don't know if they happened before or after the consumer's processing the message (which may have failed).
+This ways it's neither at-least-once nor at-most-once delivery.

+Kafka itself stores offsets in **compacted topics**.

+### at-least-once and at-most-once delivery
+Offsets could be managed by Kafka, but the "when" offsets are committed can be controlled by the consumer.
+In this way the consumer decides whether to commit offset before or after processing, whereby deciding on at-most-once / at-least-once delivery.
+If committing before processing, the message will be delivered at most once.
+If committing after processing, the message would be consumed at least once.

+### exactly-once delivery
+Exactly-once delivery can be achieved by not relying on Kafka to store the topic offsets.
+Storing the offset in a separate persistent store, atomically alongside the results of the processing operation, would provide exactly-once delivery, but is the most involved in terms of implementation.

+## first-time consumers
+`auto.offset.reset` setting exists to control where first-time consumers begin reading from (those that don't store offsets in external store)

+By default it's set to `latest` , which means consumers will only see messages pushed to the topic after they first read from it.
+It can also be set to `earliest` to make new consumers play through all messages in the topic, or to `none` to prevent there being any default: an exception is thrown if consumers don't manually seek to an initial offset before first read from a topic.

-commands
+# commands

 ```bash
 bin/zookeeper-server-start.sh config/zookeeper.properties &